NHSDigital/integration-adaptor-nhais/README.md

 This command will start three instances of the adaptor behind a load balancer on port 8080

-To change the scale number while all services are running run the same "up" command with new scale value and then restart the load balancer container (so it will become aware of instance count change).
+To change the scale number while all services are running, run the same "up" command with new scale value and then restart the load balancer container (so it will become aware of instance count change).

 ### Running Tests